FarronF/limerick-council-meetings/meetings/2022/05/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th April 2022.md

 asked if the Motion would be amended to include the initiative being rolled out in all

 towns in the Municipal District.
-Councillor Collins agreed to amend accordingly.--- 7
+Councillor Collins agreed to amend accordingly.
+---
+7

 **15.**